 News Release, Maryland Department of Health

-Baltimore, MD— The Maryland Department of Health (MDH) and the Office of the Chief Medical Examiner today announced the first reported heat-related death of 2019 in Maryland.
-The death occurred in Anne Arundel County and was an adult female over the age of 65.
+Baltimore, MD — The Maryland Department of Health (MDH) today announced the first reported heat-related death of 2020 in Maryland.
+The death occurred in Baltimore City and the decedent was a male in his 30s.

-The Department encourages residents to use the following tips to help cope with hot weather:
+MDH encourages using the following tips to help cope with hot weather:

 - Drink plenty of fluids

 - Avoid alcohol, caffeine and overly-sweetened beverages

 - Avoid direct sunlight and wear sunscreen; stay in the shade when possible

 - Avoid salt tablets, unless advised by a doctor to take them

 - Take it easy outside: schedule physical activity in the morning or evening, when it’s cooler, and take short breaks if necessary

 While anyone can be a victim of heat-related illness, highest risk groups include people under age 5 or over age 65, people with chronic illnesses, people taking certain medications, and those who are exercising or working outdoors.